bioinfodlsu/basic-r-tutorial/README.md

 1. Download and install both **R** and **RStudio**: https://posit.co/download/rstudio-desktop/
 1. This tutorial uses R markdown files.
 Kindly refer to this video on how to work with R markdown files on RStudio: https://www.youtube.com/watch?v=DNS7i2m4sB0
-1. Download this [file](https://github.com/bioinfodlsu/basic-r-tutorial/blob/main/phages.tsv) (`phages.tsv`).
-Make sure that this file is inside the same folder as the R markdown files that you will be creating in this tutorial.
+1. Download this [file](https://github.com/bioinfodlsu/basic-r-tutorial/blob/main/phages.tsv) (`phages.tsv`), and place it inside the same folder as the R markdown files that you will be creating in this tutorial.

 ## 📜 Topic Outline